 Community workshops are generally 5-6 hours and prepare participants to teach pedestrian and bicycle safety in their community through bicycle skills clinics/bike rodeos, community presentations, and other events.

-The Bicyclists Are Golden workshop is designed to teach older adults how to be safer bicyclists through in-class instruction and outside, on-bike skills.
-Similar to the Community Workshop, Bicyclists Are Golden workshops are generally 5-6 hours and use a train-the-trainer model to teach individuals who, in turn, will teach older adults (e.g., senior recreation center staff, county/city staff, independent/assisted living staff, and other community professionals).
+The Safe Bicycling for Life workshop is designed to teach older adults how to be safer bicyclists through in-class instruction and outside, on-bike skills.
+Similar to the Community Workshop, Safe Bicycling for Life workshops are generally 5-6 hours and use a train-the-trainer model to teach individuals who, in turn, will teach older adults (e.g., senior recreation center staff, county/city staff, independent/assisted living staff, and other community professionals).
 Although older adults may have many years of traffic experience, some may be bicycling for the first time in several years.
 To be a safer and more competent bicyclist, it is important to improve bicycling skills and to be familiar with traffic laws pertaining to bicycling.
 The goal of this workshop is to empower older adults with the information needed to become a safer bicyclist, and to encourage bicycling not only for recreation, but also as an active transportation option.

 To find a workshop scheduled near you, visit our calendar page.
 If you would like to host/coordinate a workshop, please contact us: